gardener/landscaper/docs/development/testing.md

 It is also possible to execute the tests with Gardner shoot cluster creation and deletion with:

 ```
-make integration-test-with-cluster-creation KUBECONFIG_PATH=<path to Gardener kubeconfig for project laas on the Canary landscape>
+make integration-test-with-cluster-creation KUBECONFIG_PATH=<path to Gardener kubeconfig for project laas on the Canary landscape> USE_OCM_LIB=false
 ```

 #### write tests